MoistCode/ImaginaryNumblr/README.md

     User Follows
   </h4>
 </a>
   Following a user allows access to every post associated with that user in real time.
-If you were to ever unfollow a user, your dash would instantly remove such posts on your dashboard.
+If you were to ever unfollow a user, your dash would instantly remove all their posts from your dashboard.
 <p align='center'>
   <br />
   <img src="https://github.com/MoistCode/ImaginaryNumblr/blob/master/readme_gifs/unfollow.gif">